 This is a British Library blog on its news collections – print, web, television and radio – with information on news-related research resources and thoughts on news itself, which I manage as the BL’s News Curator.
 The blog began December 2013.

-This is the blog that I wrote as part of my day job as Lead Curator, Moving Image, at the British Library.
-Its subject is moving images and the British Library, so not just its collection but broader issues about the medium and research.
+This is the blog that I wrote as part of my day job at the British Library.
+Its subject was moving images and the British Library.
 It began February 2010, but all post have now transferred to the BL’s Sound and Vision blog, which I occasionally contribute to.
 Some posts I have also transferred across to this site, identified by their original dates of publication.

 I launched this site in September 2013.
-It aims to document the experience of going to see pictures by reproducing eyewitness testimony of watching films, from the 1890s to the present day.
+It is an ongoing survey reproducing eyewitness testimony of viewing pictures, from the seventeenth century to the present day.

 This was a social network for those researching any aspect of the moving image.
 It started in December 2008 and closed in January 2010.
 Previously a Ning network, a partially archived version that was transferred to Posterous can be found on the Internet Archive.

-I tweet from time to time as @lukemckernan (previously @BLmovingimage and prior to that @screenresearch).
+I tweet from time to time as @lukemckernan and on behalf of British Library news collections as @BL_newsroom.

 Who’s Who of Victorian Cinema